pri-k/docs-mysql/index.html.md

 The proxy tier is responsible for routing connections from applications to healthy MariaDB cluster nodes, even in the event of node failure.

-Applications are provided with a hostname or IP address to reach a database managed by the service (for more information, see [Application Binding](/pivotalcf/devguide/services/index.html#application-binding)).
+Applications are provided with a hostname or IP address to reach a database managed by the service.
+For more information, see [Application Binding](/pivotalcf/devguide/services/index.html#application-binding).
 By default, the MySQL service will provide bound applications with the IP of the first instance in the proxy tier.
 Even if additional proxy instances are deployed, client connections will not be routed through them.
 This means the first proxy instance is a single point of failure.

 **In order to eliminate the first proxy instance as a single point of failure, operators must configure a load balancer to route client connections to all proxy IPs, and configure the MySQL service to give bound applications a hostname or IP address that resolves to the load balancer.**

 #### Configuring a load balancer

 In older versions of the product, applications were given the IP of the single MySQL server in bind credentials.
-When upgrading to v1.5.0, existing applications will continue to function but in order to take advantage of high availability features they must be rebound to receive either the IP of the first proxy instance or the IP/hostname of a load balancer.
+When upgrading to v1.5.0, existing applications will continue to function, but, to take advantage of high availability features, they must be rebound to receive either the IP of the first proxy instance or the IP/hostname of a load balancer.

 In order to configure a load balancer with the IPs of the proxy tier before v1.5.0 is deployed and prevent applications from obtaining the IP of the first proxy instance, the product enables an operator to configure the IPs that will be assigned to proxy instances.
 The following instructions applies to the **Proxy** settings page for the MySQL product in Operation Manager.

 - In the **Proxy IPs** field, enter a list of IP addresses that should be assigned to the proxy instances.
-These IPs must be in the CIDR range configured in the Director tile and not be currently allocated to another VM.
-Look at the **Status** pages of other tiles to see what IPs are in use.
+These IP addresses must be in the CIDR range configured in the Director tile and not be currently allocated to another VM.
+Look at the **Status** pages of other tiles to see what IP addresses are in use.

-- In the **Binding Credentials Hostname** field, enter the hostname or IP that should be given to bound applications for connecting to databases managed by the service.
-This hostname or IP should resolve to your load balancer and be considered long-lived.
-When this field is modified applications must be rebound to receive updated credentials.
+- In the **Binding Credentials Hostname** field, enter the hostname or IP address that should be given to bound applications for connecting to databases managed by the service.
+This hostname or IP address should resolve to your load balancer and be considered long-lived.
+When this field is modified, applications must be rebound to receive updated credentials.

 Configure your load balancer to route connections for a hostname or IP to the proxy IPs.
 As proxy instances are not synchronized, we recommend configuring your load balancer to send all traffic to one proxy instance at a time until it fails, then failover to another proxy instance.
 For details, see [Known Issues](#known-issues).